-Brian Maloney L.Ac
+Brian Maloney MS, L.Ac

 While working as a yoga teacher and trained chef, Brian felt called to make a shift in order to have a deeper impact on the health and well-being of his clients.
 His search led him to the study of Eastern Medicine.
 Brian received his Master’s of Science from Tri-State College of Acupuncture.
 His practice is largely influenced by the style of the founder of the College, Doctor Mark Seem, called Acupuncture Physical Medicine, and the trigger point therapy research of Doctor Janet Travell.
 He is also largely influenced by the teachings of Japanese acupuncturist Kiiko Matsumoto.
 Brian has many tools he brings to his sessions with his patients—acupressure, moxibustion, cupping, guasha and Amma bodywork—which he uses to treat a myriad of symptoms, such as pain, insomnia, digestive disorders, stress and more.
 These tools coupled with his intuitive sensitivity allow him to unlock and maximize the healing potential of the human body.

-Donna Nield L.Ac.
-MSTOM
+Donna Nield L.Ac, MSTOM

-Donna is the founder or East Village Acupuncture and Massage.
+Donna is the founder of East Village Acupuncture & Massage.
 Having lived in the East Village for over 20 years it has been her dream to bring affordable, accessible acupuncture to her community.
 Donna studied acupuncture and herbology in New York and Beijing, graduating with honors from Pacific College of Oriental Medicine in NY.
 During her training at PCOM she completed rotations at the Initiative for Women with Disabilities at NYU Langone and at Beth Israel Medical Center’s Institute for Family Health.
 She travelled to Beijing to study a the China Academy of Chinese Medical Sciences which is a World Health Organization Collaborating Center of Traditional Medicine.
 Seeing first hand how acupuncture is integrated into daily life in China solidified her decision to provide the same access to acupuncture here in the East Village.
 She opened the clinic in 2016 and since then has helped bring relief to thousands of people suffering with a wide variety of medical issues ranging from musculoskeletal pain, anxiety and depression to infertility.